Charl van den Berg: Activism and recognition

-Van den Berg was featured on the cover of Outlooks Magazine (Canadian & US-based) as well as in Die Raport, Pretoria News, Die Beeld, The Citizen, Cape Argus, Die Volksblad, Kulumag (Kulula.com’s online mag) as well various other magazines in Europe, and was also be featured in the January issue of DNA magazine.
-He had a 15-mins feature insert on DSTV’s Kwela Lifestyle TV Show.
+Van den Berg was featured on the cover of Outlooks Magazine (Canadian & US-based) as well as in Die Raport, Pretoria News, Die Beeld, The Citizen, Cape Argus, Die Volksblad, Kulumag (Kulula.com's online mag) as well various other magazines in Europe, and was also featured in the January issue of DNA magazine.
+He had a 15-mins feature insert on DSTV's Kwela Lifestyle TV Show.

-He was quoted and covered on various online Editorials in Africa, Asia North and South America and Europe after winning his title.
+He was quoted and covered on various online Editorials in Africa, Asia, North and South America and Europe after winning his title.

 He was an official ambassador for the It Gets Better Project, an initiative which was started in the USA to aid and assist adolescents in the coming out process, and has now been adopted by Radio Today Outspoken in SA.

-Van den Berg appeared on Various Radio Stations in SA including 702 and Cape Talk 567, 94.7 FM Highveld Stereo, KFM, Jacaranda, Radio Today Outspoken (South Africa’s only gay friendly radio station).
+Van den Berg appeared on Various Radio Stations in SA including 702 and Cape Talk 567, 94.7 FM Highveld Stereo, KFM, Jacaranda, Radio Today Outspoken (South Africa's only gay friendly radio station).

+Death

-Van den Berg died of Lymphoma on 6 August 2015 at the age of 33.
+Van den Berg died of lymphoma on 6 August 2015 at the age of 33.